 Program directors and, as applicable, members of the program leadership team, who are new to the role may need to devote additional time to program oversight and management initially as they learn and become proficient in administering the program.
 It is suggested that during this initial period the support described above be increased as needed.
 In addition, it is important to remember that the dedicated time and support requirement for ACGME activities is a minimum, recognizing that, depending on the unique needs of the program, additional support may be warranted.
 II.A.3.
-Qualifications of the program director:

-II.A.3.b)

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

-II.A.3.a).(1) This must include special expertise in neuroendovascular interventions: (Core)

-have current certification in the specialty by the American Board of Neurological Surgery, Psychiatry and Neurology, Radiology, or the American Osteopathic Board of Neurological Surgery, Neurology and Psychiatry, or Radiology, or possess qualifications judged acceptable to the Review Committee; (Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American

-Osteopathic Association (AOA) acceptable, there is no ABMS or neurological surgery, radiology, and child neurology, or neurology.; and, (Core)

-AOA board that offers certification in this subspecialty]

-II.A.3.c) must include appointment to the faculty in the departments of must devote at least 50 percent of their practice to II.A.3.d)

-neuroendovascular intervention.
-(Core)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.a).(1) This must include special expertise in neuroendovascular interventions endovascular surgical neuroradiology techniques; ^(Core) II.A.3.a).(1).(a) The program director must concentrate at least 50% of his or her practice in endovascular surgical neuroradiology therapy. ^(Core) II.A.3.b) have current certification in the specialty by the American Board of Neurological Surgery, Psychiatry and Neurology, Radiology, or the American Osteopathic Board of Neurological Surgery, Neurology and Psychiatry, or Radiology, or possess qualifications judged acceptable to the Review Committee; (Core) [Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty] II.A.3.c) must include appointment by and responsibility to the program director of the core program; and, ^(Core) II.A.3.d) must include appointment to the faculty teaching staff in the departments of neurological surgery, radiology, neurological surgery, and child neurology, or neurology.; and, (^{Core)} II.A.3.e) must devote at least 50 percent of their practice to neuroendovascular intervention. ^(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
 (Core)